dgkanatsios/CKAD-exercises/d.configuration.md

 ## Limit Ranges
 kubernetes.io > Documentation > Concepts > Policies > Limit Ranges (https://kubernetes.io/docs/concepts/policy/limit-range/)

-### Create a namespace named limitrange with a LimitRange that limits pod memory to a max of 500Mi and min of 100Mi
+### Create a namespace named `one` with a LimitRange that limits pod memory to a max of 500Mi and min of 100Mi

 <details><summary>show</summary>
 <p>